 \subsection{Accuracy Across Ramps}

-To further evaluate the model performance, we conducted a micro-level analysis of the prediction accuracy for individual ramps.
-This section aims to examine the improvement of STDAEGWNET over its backbone network, GWNet, in capturing the dynamics of specific ramp traffic flows.
-We selected the results of the QiLin interchange with a 5 min sampling interval and visualized the predictions for the first day in the test set.
+To further evaluate model performance, a micro-level analysis of prediction accuracy for individual ramps is conducted.
+This section examines the improvement of STDAEGWNET over its backbone network, GWNet, in capturing the dynamics of specific ramp traffic flows.
+The results from the QiLin interchange with a 5 min sampling interval are selected, and the predictions for the first day in the test set are visualized.

-As shown in Figure~\ref{fig:prediction_visualization}, the figure intuitively presents the comparison between the predicted curves and the ground truth for STDAEGWNET and GWNet at steps 3, 6, and 12.
-Visually, the prediction curves of STDAEGWNET closely follow the fluctuations of the actual traffic, particularly at the peaks and troughs of traffic flow, demonstrating stronger capability in capturing traffic dynamics.
+As shown in \figurename~\ref{fig:prediction_visualization}, the figure intuitively presents the comparison between the predicted curves and the ground truth for STDAEGWNET and GWNet at step = 3.
+Visually, the prediction curves of STDAEGWNET closely follow the fluctuations of the actual traffic, particularly at the peaks and troughs of traffic flow.
+Four time segments from \figurename~\ref{fig:prediction_visualization} (a3), (b2), (c3), and (d1) are selected to illustrate the prediction results, as shown in \figurename~\ref{fig:prediction_visualization} (a4)-(d4).
+These correspond to traffic flow trends of increase, fluctuation, decrease, and uctuating increase, respectively.
+The blue curve represents the background ramp traffic flow, the green curve represents the GWnet prediction, and the red curve represents the prediction with STDAE added.
+Intuitively, adding STDAE more accurately predicts traffic flow trends of increase and decrease.
+It also better matches the actual traffic flow compared to GWnet in the case of traffic fluctuations.

-For quantitative comparison, we further calculated the performance metrics for each turning ramp over the entire test set, and the detailed results are shown in Table~\ref{tab:ramp_comparison}.
+For quantitative comparison, the performance metrics for each turning ramp over the entire test set are calculated, and the detailed results are presented in Table~\ref{tab:ramp_comparison}.
 The quantitative results clearly confirm the conclusions from the visualization analysis.
 From the table, it can be seen that out of 12 ramps, STDAEGWNET outperforms the original GWNet in 10 ramps in terms of overall prediction performance.
 Particularly for major directions with higher traffic volumes and more challenging predictions, such as ``W to E'' and ``E to W'', STDAEGWNET shows a significant advantage, with MAE reduced by approximately 9.0\% and 4.9\%, respectively, and RMSE also decreased accordingly.
 This indicates that the model predicts complex traffic patterns more accurately and robustly.